-From the architect.
+Text description provided by the architects.
 This family home is located in the coastal town of Salinas, on a residential street with prominent height and arrangement.
 It stands between party walls and complies with the regulatory standards of a 192 square metres land plot.

 Design constraints included: the rectangular shape of the plot; its east-west orientation; a neighbouring party wall on one side, and the wall of another dwelling located at a two-metre distance on the other; the impossibility of creating openings in the back wall.